Greg-T8/Notebook/topics/concepts/unit_testing.md

    - **Method:** These tests are typically written after unit tests and focus on the flow of data and control between modules.
 They may involve testing database interactions, API calls, etc.
    - **Example:** Testing how a database module interacts with a data processing module.

+3. **End-to-End Testing:**
+   - **Focus:** The entire application in a scenario that mimics real-world use.
+   - **Purpose:** To replicate real-user scenarios to ensure the system works as intended.
+   - **Method:** This involves testing the complete flow of an application from start to finish, including its interaction with external interfaces and networks.
+   - **Example:** Testing an e-commerce application from product selection, cart management, checkout, payment, to order confirmation.

+**Other Test Types**

+The following tests types fall under the categories mentioned above:

-3. **Functional Testing:**
+- **Functional Testing:**
   - **Focus:** The overall functionality of the system.
   - **Purpose:** To ensure the software is functioning according to the requirements or specifications.
   - **Method:** Conducted from the user's perspective, it involves testing complete features or functionalities of the application.
   - **Example:** Testing the complete workflow of a user registration feature.

-4. **System Testing:**
+- **System Testing:**
   - **Focus:** The complete and integrated software product.
   - **Purpose:** To evaluate the system’s compliance with specified requirements.
   - **Method:** This is a high-level testing suite that validates the overall behavior of the application in an environment that mimics production.
   - **Example:** Testing the entire application after integration to ensure it meets all technical, functional, and business requirements.

-5. **End-to-End Testing:**
-   - **Focus:** The entire application in a scenario that mimics real-world use.
-   - **Purpose:** To replicate real-user scenarios to ensure the system works as intended.
-   - **Method:** This involves testing the complete flow of an application from start to finish, including its interaction with external interfaces and networks.
-   - **Example:** Testing an e-commerce application from product selection, cart management, checkout, payment, to order confirmation.

-6. **Acceptance Testing:**
+- **Acceptance Testing:**
   - **Focus:** The software in a "production-like" environment.
   - **Purpose:** To validate if the software meets the business requirements and is ready for deployment.
   - **Method:** Often performed by end-users or clients, it checks if the software is acceptable for delivery.
   - **Example:** Business stakeholders testing the software to decide if it meets the predetermined criteria and is ready for release.

-7. **Regression Testing:**
+- **Regression Testing:**
   - **Focus:** Ensuring that new changes haven't adversely affected existing functionalities.
   - **Purpose:** To check that the old code still works after the new changes.
   - **Method:** Typically automated, it involves re-running functional and non-functional tests to ensure that previously developed and tested software still performs after a change.
   - **Example:** Re-running tests after bug fixes or new feature additions.

-Each of these testing types plays a crucial role in the software development lifecycle, addressing different needs and stages of the development process to ensure a robust, functional, and user-friendly product.

 </details>